 - 2 tbsp red wine vinegar

-- Rinse and pat dry the liver using paper towels.
+- Rinse beef liver and pat dry with a paper towel.
 Transfer to a mixing bowl.
-Season the liver with oregano, cumin, red pepper, salt, garlic, and vinegar.
+Season liver with oregano, cumin, red pepper, salt, garlic, and vinegar.
 Stir well and cover.
-Chill for 20-30 minutes (optional).
+Chill for 20 to 30 minutes (optional).

-- Heat the olive oil over medium heat and add the liver with all of the seasonings.
-Add the green bell pepper and onions.
+- Heat 1 tablespoon oil over medium heat; add seasoned liver, green bell pepper and onions.
 Stir well and cover.
-Let cook for 15 minutes over medium heat until liver is tender and reaches an internal temperature of 160ºF.
+Cook for 15 minutes over medium heat until liver is tender and reaches an internal temperature of 160ºF.
 Keep warm.

 - Serve liver with peppers and onions over fluffy white rice.
-Garnish with the charred red bell pepper.
+Garnish with charred red bell pepper.

 Get the cuts you crave at a store near you.